danielkalen/assetwatcher/README.md

                    startup                          [boolean] [default: false] -t, --imports      Optionally compile files that are imported by other files.
                                                     [boolean] [default: false]
--w, --wait         Execution delay, i.e. how long should the assetwatcher wait
+-w, --wait         Execution delay, i.e. how long should the simplywatch wait
                    before re-executing the command.
 If the watched file changes rapidly, the command will execute only once every X ms.                                         [default: 1500]